KyleVaughn/mocmg/docs/source/install.rst

     h5py
     gmsh-dev

-To install mocmg:
+To install mocmg from the directory containing the mocmg git repository:

 .. code-block:: sh

-   cd mocmg
-   pip3 install .
+   pip3 install mocmg/

 ----------------------------------------
 Testing